wso2/docs-is/en/docs/extend/write-a-custom-event-handler.md

-# Writing a Custom Event Handler
+# Write a Custom Event Handler

 The WSO2 Identity Server eventing framework can be used to trigger events such as user operation events like `PRE_SET_USER_CLAIMS`,`POST_ADD_USER`.
 A full list of the sample events can be found below.
 The eventing framework also supports handlers which can be used to do operations upon a triggered event.
 For instance, an event handler can be used to validate the changed user password against previously used entries when a `PRE_UPDATE_CREDENTIAL` event is triggered.